Amazon PPC Advertising

 - Naming Structure: Have a naming system for quick identification, such as <SKU>-<Match Type>-<Bid Type> Examples: GarlicPress1-Close-H, GarlicPress1-Exact, etc.

 - Only have an M bid at the suggested bid, or having just 2 bid points instead of 3.
 How aggressive or not you are wiling to be, will determine your bid strategy.
-For example, if you want to minimise costs then perhaps bid only at the suggested bid and/or low end of the bid range.
+For example, if you want to minimise costs then bid only at the suggested bid and/or low end of the bid range.

 - Reduce the auto targeting match type diversification by grouping close and loose together, and substitutes and complements together, as these are essentially keyword targeting and product targeting respectively.